Queen Elizabeth's Academy

 The old Girls' School main building is Grade II listed, together with the boundary wall and gate pillars.
 The building was converted into residential apartments, with planning consent granted in 1997 for 25 four-and-five bedroomed new-build houses within the grounds.

 Queen Elizabeth's Academy (formerly The Queen Elizabeth's (1561) Endowed School) is a co-educational Church of England secondary school and sixth form located in Mansfield in the English county of Nottinghamshire.

 History

 The school was first established in 1561 during the reign of Queen Elizabeth I, after whom the school is named.
 Celebrations to mark the 450th anniversary in July 2011 included a gala day and garden party.

 A sports pavilion was erected on the main playing field, chiefly funded by old boys to honour those from the school who had died in the first war.
-It was opened in 1928 by Field Marshall Viscount Allenby.
+It was opened in 1928 by Field Marshal Viscount Allenby.